Before You Submit

 App Information page, navigate to the

 Pricing and Availability page if the website did not automatically load it.
-It should look similar to the screenshot below:
+Set your price to

 As with previous pages, fill out all required information, and hovering over the